prathamagrawal10/hello-world/README.md

 # hello-world
 learning GitHub
-hello, this is pratham agrawal and here i am trying to lear GitHub.
+Hello, this is pratham agrawal and here i am trying to lear GitHub.